Academic Catalog

 3 Credits / 3.0 Periods for Lecture

 Philosophical examination of sexuality in human life.
-Historical and critical survey of philosophical and theological views.
-Comparison and evaluation of contemporary theories about the nature of sexual desire and sexual acts.
-Implications of theories for contemporary moral problems.
+Historical and critical survey of philosophical and theological views from Greeks, Christianity, and Kant.
+Includes examinations of gender identity, sexual orientation, monogamy, polyamory, autoeroticism, (bondage and discipline, dominance and submission, sadism and masochism) (BDSM), and sex and technology.
 Prerequisites: A grade of C or better in ENG101 or ENG107 or permission of Instructor.
 Course Notes: Course may contain adult content.
 All students under 18 years old are required to have a signed parental consent form on file, which is on the back of the "Students Under The Age of 18" Enrollment Form.

 Fulfills: Humanities, Arts and Design [HU]; Humanities, Arts and Design [HU]-in combo; Literacy & Critical Inquiry [L]; Literacy & Critical Inquiry [L]-in combo